mayurpatil16-developer/Mayur_NewsAppAssignment/README.md

 This project is part of an assignment to demonstrate the ability to integrate APIs and implement core Android features.

 # Features
-Real-time News Fetching,
-Category-based Navigation such as Technology, Health, Sports, etc, User-friendly Interface.
+Real-time News Fetching, Category-based Navigation such as Technology, Health, Sports, etc, and User-friendly Interface.

 # Installation Instructions :-